 YES!
 The FootLab staff has tested every orthotic in the ski industry and found a significant difference in both comfort and energy transmission between the FootLab orthotic and the typical “ski shop” insert.

-Check out our customer reviews that support the claim that a FootLab orthotic is a game improvement tool that will significantly improve skiing comfort and performance.
+FootLab orthotics are a game improvement tool that will significantly improve skiing comfort and performance.